 The History of Pet Water Cremation

-The Pet Water Cremation process is scientifically known as Alkaline Hydrolysis.
+Pet Water Cremation, by Aquamation, is a process that is known scientifically as Alkaline Hydrolysis.
 Alkaline Hydrolysis was originally granted a patent in the United States in 1888.

 Alkaline Hydrolysis uses the combination of flowing water and alkalinity to accelerate the natural course of decomposition.

-In recent years, Alkaline Hydrolysis has become mainstream as Pet Water Cremation, and has become very sought after in the United States for it's excellent environmentally friendly advantages.
+In recent years, Alkaline Hydrolysis has become mainstream as Pet Water Cremation, and has become very sought after in the United States and Canada for it's excellent environmentally friendly advantages.

-Members of the general public, as well as Veterinarians and Farming Professionals are taking up this service.
+Members of the general public, as well as Veterinarians and Farming Professionals are using this service.

 Eco-Friendly Pet Cremations is leading the introduction of Pet Water Cremation in Australia.
 We are a Melbourne based business.

-Pet Water Cremation uses less than 10% of the electricity of tradition fire Pet Cremation and produces no pollution.
+Pet Water Cremation uses less than 10% of the electricity of traditional fire Pet Cremation, and produces no pollution.
 The price of a Pet Water Cremation is usually equivalent to a traditional fire pet cremation, but without the environmental cost.

-Pet Water Cremation is a proudly Australian innovation and has been developed by John Humphries, the CEO of Aquamation International, a company that has it's headquarters in Melbourne.
+Pet Water Cremation is a proudly Australian innovation, and has been developed by Mr John Humphries, the CEO of Aquamation International, a company that has it's headquarters in Melbourne.

-Mr Humphries has adapted high pressure Alkaline Hydrolysis units for humans to a low pressure model, so that these can be more safely used by technicians.
+Mr Humphries has adapted high pressure Alkaline Hydrolysis units for humans to a low pressure model, so that these can be more easily installed and used.
 He has also redesigned a version of the low pressure model for the use with pets.

-Aquamation International is recognised worldwide as the market leader in Alkaline Hydrolysis units.
-The company's work has been been highly successful in the prestigious Australian Technologies Competition, where Aquamation International was a finalist in 2015.
+Aquamation International is recognised worldwide as an innovator in Alkaline Hydrolysis equipment.
+The company's work has been successful in the prestigious Australian Technologies Competition, where Aquamation International was a finalist in 2015.